Ludwig von Mises

 - Human Action is the central treatise — the complete praxeological system from which the rest of the wiki’s Austrian material descends.

-- Socialism (1922) is the original statement of the economic-calculation problem and the comparative-systems analysis Hoppe later restated in property-rights terms.
+- Socialism (1922) is the book-length statement of the economic-calculation problem — first argued in Mises’s 1920 essay “Economic Calculation in the Socialist Commonwealth” — together with the comparative-systems analysis Hoppe later restated in property-rights terms.

 - Liberalism (1927) is Mises’s short statement of classical-liberal political economy — a consequentialist defense of a free society on the grounds of its prosperity.